Lets-Plot for Kotlin 4.9.3 Help

 Exponent Format

-The format of numbers in scientific notation can be further customised using the theme() parameter exponentFormat.
+The appearance of numbers in scientific notation can be further customized using the exponentFormat parameter of the theme() function:

 Tooltip Customization